Liger: Linearizing Large Language Models to Gated Recurrent Structures: Experiments

 \subsection{Liger is a Efficient and Scalable Hybrid Structure ($\mathcal{RQ}\mathbf{2}$ \& $\mathcal{RQ}\mathbf{3}$)}

 We conducted experiments to compare efficiency in terms of decoding latency speed and GPU memory consumption of Llama-3-8B without (w/o.)
 Flash-Attention-2 (FA2), Llama-3-8B with (w/.)
-Flash-Attention-2 (FA2), Liger-GLA-8B and Liger-GLA-8B-Hybrid architecture (Liger-GLA-8B-H) on single A800 80GB GPU.
+Flash-Attention-2 (FA2) and Liger-GLA-8B on single A800 80GB GPU.
 We set a fixed batch size of 16 and variate the decoding sequence length from 1K to 32K with the fixed prefix input length of 128.
 As presented in Fig. \ref{fig:speed}, we observe that Liger achieves linear-time decoding complexity while maintaining constant memory usage.

 We evaluate efficiency across three scales of the Llama-3 series (1B, 3B, 8B), comparing vanilla transformers, GLA, LoLCATs, and our Liger-GLA.
 As shown in Table~\ref{tab:scale}, Liger consistently outperforms both GLA and LoLCATs while preserving 93\% of the base Llama-3’s performance on average.
 Notably, GLA-1B substantially underperforms all methods (46.9\% average), highlighting the necessity of our parameter-efficient adaptation strategy.
 The performance gap between Liger and vanilla Llama-3 narrows with model size ($\Delta=4.8\%$ at 1B $ \rightarrow \Delta=1.8\%$ at 8B), indicating improved architectural compatibility at scale.